Webinar Series

 This intensive certification program for Benefits Practitioners requires participation in 17 webinars, completion of a provisional certification on line examination as well as a file review that, upon successful completion, will result in full certification.
 The webinars are presented twice weekly over a period of eight and a half weeks.
 The on line examination will be administered two weeks after the conclusion of the webinar series and participants will be allowed a full work week (24/7) to complete the examination.
 Finally, within 3 months of successfully completing the examination a file review will be completed by Cornell faculty to ensure that the provisionally certified Benefits Practitioner is actually able to effectively use the information obtained through the webinar courses and written materials.

-Full certification can be maintained by securing 60 hours of continuing education units (CEU) over the 5 year period immediately following the attainment of full certification.
-An on line “portal” will be made available for logging CEU activity.
+Full certification can be maintained by securing 36 hours of continuing education units (CEU) over the 3 year period immediately following the attainment of full certification.
+An on line “portal” is available for logging CEU activity.

 Part 1: Social Security Disability Insurance and Supplemental Security Income, and Work